rubymonsters/ruby-for-beginners/10_built_in_classes.md

 codes.
 While strings represent data that can change, symbols represent uniq values, which are static.

+And more technically, if you use strings that contain the same text in your code multiple times, then a new string object will be created every time.
+E.g. if you do `puts "Hello!"` 10 times then 10 actual string objects will be created (and then discarded, because they're not being used any longer).
+On the other hand, if you'd use symbols for this and do `puts :hello` 10 times, then only one single symbol will be created, and re-used.

 If you find this confusing, don't worry.
 You'll understand symbols better once you get to use some of them in your code.